Abertoir

 Abertoir: The International Horror Festival of Wales is an annual horror and horror film festival held in the Aberystwyth Arts Centre in Aberystwyth, Ceredigion, Wales.

 History

-The festival began as a three-day event in 2006, expanding since to a six-day programme of films and events.
+The festival began as a four-day event from 28th-31st October 2006, with a programme of ten feature films.
+This included a screening of cult horror film The Wicker Man with a talk from director Robin Hardy, as well as the British independent film Broken being screened alongside a Q&A featuring directors Adam Mason, Simon Boyes, and actress Nadja Brand.

 In 2014, Abertoir collaborated with the Wales One World Film Festival (WOW) for the UK premiere of the Argentinian supernatural thriller The Second Death (La Segunda Muerte).

+The most recent festival was held from 12th-16th November 2025, and included 20 feature films (including six UK premieres) and 30 short films, plus special guests including actress Lynn Lowry, and Garth Marenghi.

 Description

-Abertoir the only film festival dedicated to horror films in Wales, and is a member of the European Fantastic Film Festivals Federation.

 The festival screens new big-budget horror films, along with classics and independent films.
 It also includes a short film competition, screening entries from around the world.
 It often also features music concerts, stage productions and masterclasses.

-It maintains a partnership with the WOW Film Festival.
+Abertoir is a member of the European Fantastic Film Festivals Federation, and maintains a partnership with the Wales One World Film Festival.

 Notable guests

 Notable guests of honour have included: